Johann-S/bs-stepper/README.md

   }
   ```

-  Allows you to customize the stepper selectors and it's behaviour.
+  Allows you to customize the stepper selectors and its behavior.

 ### next

 Will navigate to the next step of your stepper.
-This method also emit `show.bs-stepper` before showing the step and
+This method also emits the `show.bs-stepper`
-`shown.bs-stepper` when the step is displayed.
+event before showing the step and the `shown.bs-stepper` even when the step is displayed.

 ```js
 var stepper = new Stepper(document.querySelector('.bs-stepper'))